marselester/marselester.github.com/content/posts/go-simd.md

 After the reduction, we need to summarize the tail of the array, so we set our array `index = loopEnd` to start the scalar loop from the end of the vector loop.
+Actually, `index` is always equal to `loopEnd` at the end of the vector loop, but we can keep this instruction for clarity.

 ```go
 // MOVQ SI, BX